brunoocasali/carbometer/README.md

 ## Configuration

 ### Dashboard Rotation
+Rotation of dashboards is provided by the rotation dashboard.
+The rotation dashboard is located at `/rotation`.

 By default, Carbometer will rotate dashboards at a default interval.
 A URL parameter, `rotationLength`, can be specified to override the rate of rotation.
 A value of `-1` will disable rotation, any other value will determine the rotation interval in milliseconds.